 Note: Do be mindful of which formula you choose if you have painted cabinets.
 For the concentrated formula, you'll have the added step of diluting and applying with a cloth.

 How To Clean Wood Kitchen Cabinets

 What You Need

 - Pick your cleaner: If you didn't read my official product test, go back and give it a read before you view these steps.
 I found that Murphy's Oil Soap cleaned best overall for a silky, reconditioned surface, so that's what I'm using here.

 - Spot-treat stains and drips: To spot-treat stains from drips and spills, wet a toothbrush or small scrub brush in a bowl of diluted oil soap.

-- Clean cabinet surface: Using your cleaner of choice, spray or wipe cabinet fronts one at a time.
-Removing spills and drips before this step will avoid a do-over later.
+- Clean cabinet surfaces: Using your cleaner of choice, spray or wipe cabinet fronts one at a time.
+Wipe each one down with your cloth.

 - Repeat as needed: Repeat as necessary until all grease spots and fingerprints are gone!